 Academic progress is reviewed for all students at the end of each quarter.
 A previous "Active" student for whom it has been determined is currently not meeting the minimum SAP standards will be placed on "Financial Aid Warning" or "Academic Warning" status for one additional quarter of attendance.
 Financial Aid Warning status allows a student who currently utilizes Title IV HEA or Kentucky state financial aid to continue to attend class(es) for one additional quarter and utilize these funds while attempting to achieve SAP standards.
 A Financial Aid Warning status also places a student on notice that he/she will be suspended from the College and lose Title IV HEA and Kentucky state financial aid eligibility if all academic progress standards are not met by the end of the Financial Aid Warning quarter.
 Academic Warning status allows a student to continue to attend class(es) for one additional status allows a student on Academic Warning status does receive Title IV HEA or Kentucky state financial aid.
-An Academic Warning status also places a student on notice that he/she will be suspended from the College if all academic progress standards are not met by the end of the College if all academic progress standards are not met by the suspended from the College if all academic progress standards are not met by the suspended from the College if all academic progress standards are not met by the end of the Academic Warning status are not met by the end of the College if all academic progress standards are not met by the end of the College if all academic progress standards are not met by the end from the College if all academic progress standards are not met by the end of the Academic Warning quarter.
+An Academic Warning status also places a student on notice that he/she will be suspended from the College if all academic progress standards are not met by the end of the College if all academic progress standards are not met by the suspended from the College if all academic progress standards are not met by the suspended from the College if all academic progress standards are not met by the end of the North College if all academic progress standards are not met by the end of the College if all academic progress standards are not met by the end of the Academic Warning quarter.